learningequality/kolibri-design-system/dev_docs/01_getting_started.md

 You'll need version 10.x of Node.js installed.
 See the [Node Version Manager](https://github.com/nvm-sh/nvm) for help.

+## Troubleshooting

+If you experience any problems with the setup below, see if you can find a similar issue in [Tips and troubleshooting](./02_tips_and_troubleshooting.md).

 ## Development environment

 At first, [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) this repository.